thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 provides the information required to launch an instance of ThoughtSpot.
 It includes a root disk for the instance, which contains an operating system, application server, and other necessary software.

-The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a base image.
+The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a CentOS-based image.
 Check with your ThoughtSpot contact to learn about the latest version of the ThoughtSpot Virtual Machine.

 Due to security restrictions, the ThoughtSpot Virtual Machine does not have default passwords for the administrator users.
 When you are ready to obtain the password, contact
 [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

+This guide explains how to deploy ThoughtSpot on Microsoft Azure, using ThoughtSpot's CentOS-based image.
+Starting with version 6.0.4, you can also deploy ThoughtSpot using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
+To install ThoughtSpot using RHEL, refer to the [RHEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html).

 ## Set up ThoughtSpot in Azure